In this section, you will take a closer look at messages,

 MsgCreateGameResponse objects, with this command:

 Ignite CLI creates a variety of other files.
-See My Own Chain for details, and to make additions to existing files.
+See Run Your Own Cosmos Chain for details, and to make additions to existing files.

 Ignite CLI significantly reduces the amount of work a developer has to do to build an application with the Cosmos SDK.
 Among others, it assists with: